Units & Companions

 # Call all companions to followkinswardctl companion-call-all

-# Dismiss all (station in place)kinswardctl companion-dismiss-allSpawning Units
+# Dismiss all (station in place)kinswardctl companion-dismiss-allTraits

 Section titled “Spawning Units”In debug mode, new units can be spawned via kinswardctl:

-# Spawn a dwarf at position (10, 5, 1)kinswardctl spawn dwarf 10 5 1 --name "Urist" --faction colony --controlled
+# Spawn a dwarf colony unit at (10, 5, 1) — name auto-generatedkinswardctl spawn dwarf 10 5 1

 Section titled “Possession”You can possess a Colony unit to take direct control in Adventure Mode.
 While possessing a unit, WASD moves that unit instead of the default player character.